 If there’s one rule in Chinese metaphysics, it’s not to discount even the smallest details, so we can’t say these 3 to 4 years difference isn’t going to make a huge difference in someone’s life.
 There’s an old Chinese saying 「失之毫厘，差之千里」, meaning a miscalculation in millimetres can lead to an error in kilometres.

 Feng Shui Period 9 Comes Early: What Does This Mean For Me?

 The feng shui quality of all houses will change.
-There’s no such thing as a house being stuck in a certain feng shui period and is able to tap into good ‘qi’ forever till the end of time – this goes against all theory and Chinese belief.
+There’s no such thing as a house being stuck in a certain feng shui period and being able to tap into good ‘qi’ forever till the end of time – this goes against all theory and Chinese belief.

 These changes will have tangible effects on a lot of people.
-For example, if you invested in real estate hoping you can sell it for a profit when Period 9 comes, then I really hope you did your math correctly.
+For example, if you invested in real estate hoping you can sell it for a profit when Period 9 comes, then I hope you did your math correctly.
 Those in the right industries will also benefit.

 Changes In Feng Shui Period 9: Trends, Industries, Society

 I usually try not to blog about things I don’t fully understand, which is why there are fewer feng shui articles on my blog.
 I need to see and experience something for myself before I’m confident in writing about it.
 But I guess studying Qi Men Dun Jia has clarified many things in feng shui because the 9 Palaces (九宫) are integral to both Qi Men Dun Jia and feng shui.